Ulcerative colitis (UC) is a medical condition that causes inflammation and ulceration in the lining of the large intestine.

 Treatments for Ulcerative Colitis

-Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
-Please consult a ulcerative colitis doctor about your specific condition.
+Important Reminder: The only intent of this information is to provide guidance, not definitive medical advice.
+Please consult an ulcerative colitis doctor about your specific condition.
 Only trained, experienced physicians like our doctors in NYC can determine an accurate diagnosis and proper treatment.

 Our doctors provide highly personalized and comprehensive care.
-For more information about ulcerative colitis or to schedule an appointment with one of our GI specialists, please contact our Union Square/Chelsea, Midtown or Upper East Side NYC offices.
+Please contact our Union Square/Chelsea, Midtown, or Upper East Side NYC offices for more information about ulcerative colitis or to make an appointment with one of our GI specialists.